-Currently, this neighborhood is in food desert, defined as an area where little fresh produce is available for sale and in many cases areas where fast food chains and convenience stores dominate.
+Currently, this neighborhood is a food desert, defined as an area where little fresh produce is available for sale and in many cases areas where fast food chains and convenience stores dominate.
 The panel doubts the private market alone has the ability to fill that void and encourages the stakeholders in this area to push for a fresh food grocer and other small-scale neighborhood retail and service uses.
 They encourage stakeholders to review tools for attracting retailers, and pursue the opportunity to create a vibrant, mixed-use community that would be unique and still allow affordability for the residents currently in the area.
-See this University of Minnesota Center for Urban & Regional Affairs article on food justice in Brooklyn, NY's food desert.
+See this University of Minnesota Center for Urban & Regional Affairs article on food justice in Brooklyn Park's food desert.
 There may need to be a 'sexy and shiny' development in this area as well to draw people to this area.
-Potentially, this can be the grocery.

 Another opportunity for this station area is to be adaptable to allow production/creative oriented uses or light manufacturing such as arts and innovative product make-it spaces.
-The Brooklyn Model is an example of ethnic food production at-scale.
+The Brooklyn NY Model is an example of ethnic food production at-scale.
 See this example of niche factories in Brooklyn.
+These could create opportunity for new jobs and be located within multi use buildings where retail, production, office and living spaces could co-exist.